bor3ham/mireco/README.md

 # mireco

-Mireco is an extensible library for user interfaces with no heavy dependencies (especially css)
+Mireco is an extensible library for user interfaces with no heavy dependencies (especially css).

+It intends to be a simple example html implementation of a `React` interface that adheres to the following guidelines:

 ## Design philosophy

-All Mireco components should be designed with the following guidelines:
+All Mireco components should be designed with the following in mind:

 - No external static file requirements - all images are inline `svg` so they support css styling, only use native fonts